Kurento/kurento/source/features/security.rst

 Signaling Plane security (WebSocket)
 ------------------------------------

-With the default configuration, Kurento Media Server will use the ``ws://`` URI scheme for non-secure WebSocket connections, listening on the port *8888*.
+With the default configuration, Kurento Media Server will use the ``ws://`` URI scheme for non-secure WebSocket connections, listening on the port TCP 8888.
 Application Servers (Kurento clients) will establish a WebSocket connection with KMS, in order to control the media server and send messages conforming to the :doc:`/features/kurento_api`.

-This is fine for initial stages of application development, but before deploying on production environments you'll probably want to move to ``wss://`` connections, i.e. using Secure WebSocket, which by default uses the port *8433*.
+This is fine for initial stages of application development, but before deploying on production environments you'll probably want to move to ``wss://`` connections, i.e. using Secure WebSocket, which by default uses the port TCP 8433.

 To enable Secure WebSocket, edit the main KMS configuration file (``/etc/kurento/kurento.conf.json``), and un-comment the following lines: